-Windows is both highly popular and well-trusted and comes pre-loaded on most new desktop and laptops computers.
+The Windows operating system is the most widely used system for desktop and laptop computers.
 As the longest running operating system, Windows has undergone many developments over the years; the latest version is the brand new Windows 10.
 Familiar and easy to navigate, particularly for previous Windows 7 and 8 users, Windows 10 boasts great built-in security, the new Microsoft Edge browser and an enormous range of applications for your convenience.

-Designed by Apple to work solely with Apple software, OS X has also developed many versions, most recently Yosemite and new El Capitan.
+Designed by Apple to work solely with Apple software, OS X has also developed many versions, including Yosemite and El Capitan.
 Though not as widely used as Windows, due to its limited flexibility with software, OS X nevertheless has a distinctively clean and minimalist look and feel with super fast startup times that appeals to many users.

 Google's Chrome operating system is fast, simple and efficient, perfect for busy people who regularly need to access their files from different machines.
 Chrome OS also has great battery life and built-in virus protection, making it a reliable choice.
 One of its main limitations, however, is that it solely uses web applications such as Google Docs, which means you won't be able to run programs you might be used to from Windows and OS X.

-Laptops come in all shapes and screen sizes, ranging from 10 to 17 inches.
+Laptops come in a wide variety of sizes, ranging from 10 to 17.3 inches.
 The screen size you choose will depend on your needs and preferences.
-If you require a large, visual workspace, such as for gaming and editing photos and videos, you may want to opt for a 15-17 inch screen.
+If you require a large, visual workspace, such as for gaming and editing photos and videos, opt for a 15-17 inch screen.
 Otherwise, a 13-inch laptop should suffice.
 Sizes are measured diagonally across the screen, and do not include the trim around the screen - take this into consideration when purchasing accessories such as laptop sleeves, bags and filters.

 The higher your laptop's screen resolution, the better its display quality will be.
 Screen resolutions are measured in pixels, horizontal x vertical.

 Touch screen laptops allow you to navigate applications on your computer the way you would a tablet or smartphone.
 They are a great option if you often present or show concepts on your screen, but they're not always practical or often used, and tend to be found mostly on ultraportable laptops.

 Intel and their series of multicore processors can be found in the majority of modern MacBook and Windows laptops.